vasilii-kovalev/issue-tracker/server/README.md

   * Routes registering
   * Initial data population
 * [src](./src) folder:
   * [models](./src/models) - code, related to models of the project.
-Main models are described in the [Models document](../documentation/models.md), but the folder may also contain other "utility" models (like auth, errors, dates and so on) to create a place for related code.
+Main models are described in the ["Models" document](../documentation/models.md), but the folder may also contain other "utility" models (like auth, errors, dates and so on) to create a place for related code.
 Each model may contain:
     * Constants (`constants.ts`)
     * Types (`types.ts`)
     * Utility functions (`utilities/*`)